-D. Developer Cap
+4. Developer Cap

-1. For the purposes of the lottery, any affiliated family of project developers will have a 20% cap on the capacity of REC contract awards for a given Group / Category, determined on a block by block basis.
+a.
+For the purposes of the lottery, any affiliated family of project developers will have a 20% cap on the capacity of REC contract awards for a given Group/category, determined on a block by block basis.
 Any affiliated family of project developers which exceeds 20% of the awarded capacity in the initial 200% of Block 1 will have any projects that cause them to exceed the 20% capacity cap moved to become the first projects in Block 3 for that Group/category.
 Block 3 will then be evaluated separately and any affiliated family of project developers that exceeds 20% of the awarded capacity in Block 3 will have any projects that cause them to exceed the 20% capacity cap be moved to become the first projects in the waitlist.
 This capacity cap will not be applied at any point after the initial lottery, or for any Group/category that does not hold an initial lottery.
-In the case of a lottery held for the community solar category with the small subscriber set-aside, the 20% cap evaluation will be applied to the total capacity in Block 1 after both lotteries for 200% of Block 1 capacity are complete.
+In the case of a lottery held for the community solar category with the small subscriber set-aside, the 20% capacity are complete.

 For example, if a lottery was held in the community solar category and a lottery was needed for those projects that propose to include 50% small subscribers, that lottery would be held without regard to a developer cap.
 The subsequent lottery for the remaining 50% of capacity in Blocks 1 & 2 combined would be held.
 At the conclusion of that lottery, assume Developer A held contracts representing 25% of the Block 1 & 2 capacity.
 Assume that the 5% additional capacity over 20% represented 4 projects.
 These 4 projects would be moved and projects next in succession would move up until that Block 1 was at 200% of initial volume.
 The 4 projects would then be reinserted into the ordinal lottery list as the first 4 projects in Block 3.
 Assume that Developer A then held 40% of the Block 3 capacity and the extra 20% capacity over 20% represented 2 projects.
 Developer A's last 2 projects in Block 3 would then be moved, projects next in succession from the waitlist would take their place, and the 2 projects would be reinserted into the ordinal list as the first 2 projects on the waitlist.
-Note that the procedure would be the same if a different Developer B exceeded 20% of Block 3 even if it didn't exceed 20% of Blocks 1 and 2.
+Note that the procedure